RoboSherlock/robosherlock_docs/source/tutorials/create_your_rs_catkin_pkg.rst

 	* generate_type_system: checks if we have newly defined types in the xml descriptions and generates the C++ container classes for them

 You can now add your custom annotators and pipeline analysis engines that can use any component defined in the RoboSherlock core package.
-To see the effect of the scripts, try copying over an analysis engine from the robosherlock package (e.g. the demo.xml) to *<package_name>/descriptors/analysis_engines*.
-After compilations notice how the paths of the components have changed.
+If you want ``rs_tutorial`` to depend on other robosherlock packages add them to the ``package.xml`` and ``CmakeLists.txt``.